• Skip to primary navigation

 ★ Ingredients You'll Need ★

-You'll need your cookies basics like flour, sugar, eggs, vanilla extract, baking powder and a touch of milk.
+You'll need your cookies basics like: flour, sugar, eggs, vanilla extract, baking powder and a touch of milk.
 Oatmeal makes these a bit unique.

-For the buttercream frosting, you'll need plenty of butter and powdered sugar, vanilla extract, milk and then an assortment of food coloring to create different colors of your frosting.
+You'll need plenty of butter and powdered sugar, vanilla extract, milk and then an assortment of food coloring to create different colors of your frosting.

 Green, yellow, red, brown and white are good colors to start with but we've also done blue, orange, and even pink and purple.
 We let the kid decide but you may have a design in mind, so go with whatever colors you want.